Understanding Physical Dynamics with Counterfactual World Modeling: Experiments

-\paragraph{Evaluation protocol} We follow the three-step evaluation protocol of the Physion benchmark~\cite{bear2021physion}.
-First, we extract features from the last layer of a frozen pre-trained encoder on a training set of 5608 videos for OCP and OCD tasks, respectively.
+\textbf{Evaluation protocol} We follow the three-step evaluation protocol of the Physion benchmark~\cite{bear2021physion}.
+First, we extract features from the last layer of a frozen pre-trained encoder on a training set of 5,600 videos for OCP and OCD tasks, respectively.
 For image-based methods, features are extracted from 4 frames that are 150 ms apart.
 For video-based methods, the input frames are fed to the model at the specific frame rate used during their training.
 Second, the extracted features are used to train a logistic regression model to predict the contact label for the given video stimulus.
-We search for the optimal regularization strength by validating over 5 training-set folds.
-Lastly, the trained classifier is evaluated on a test set of 1035 videos, sampled equally across different physical scenarios.
+Lastly, the trained classifier is evaluated on a test set of 1,000 videos across different physical scenarios.